AI Architecture Overview

 **LLM Layer**

-The agent leverages the GPT-4o-miniarrow-up-right model for natural language understanding and response generation.
+The agent leverages the [**`GPT-4o-mini`**](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/) model for natural language understanding and response generation.

 **Vector Store Integration**